DamilolaAdegunwa/ArrayApp/README.md

 1. `HomeController`: Responsible for handling the main home feed and user timelines.
 2. `UserController`: Handles user profiles, following/unfollowing users, and user-related actions.
-3. `TweetController`: Manages creating, deleting, and interacting with tweets.
+3. `TweetController`: Manages creating, deleting, and interacting with ideas.
-4. `CommentController`: Handles commenting on tweets and interacting with comments.
+4. `CommentController`: Handles commenting on ideas and interacting with comments.
-5. `LikeController`: Manages liking and unliking tweets.
+5. `LikeController`: Manages liking and unliking ideas.
-6. `RetweetController`: Handles retweeting and unretweeting tweets.
+6. `ReideaController`: Handles reideaing and unreideaing ideas.
 7. `NotificationController`: Manages user notifications, such as mentions and likes.
-8. `HashtagController`: Handles searching for and displaying tweets with specific hashtags.
+8. `HashtagController`: Handles searching for and displaying ideas with specific hashtags.
-9. `ExploreController`: Displays trending topics, suggested users, and popular tweets.
+9. `ExploreController`: Displays trending topics, suggested users, and popular ideas.
 10. `MessageController`: Manages direct messaging and conversations between users.
-11. `SearchController`: Handles searching for users, tweets, hashtags, etc.
+11. `SearchController`: Handles searching for users, ideas, hashtags, etc.
 12. `SettingsController`: Manages user account settings, privacy, and preferences.
-13. `ReportController`: Handles reporting tweets, users, or other content.
+13. `ReportController`: Handles reporting ideas, users, or other content.
 14. `BlockController`: Manages blocking and unblocking users.
 15. `FollowRequestController`: Handles user follow requests and approvals.
 16. `ListController`: Manages user-created lists of other users.